raspberrypilearning/software-guide/backup.md

 1. Open the USB drive in **File Manager**.

-1. Use File Manager to open a second window and position it alongside.
+1. Use File Manager to open a second window and position it alongside the first window.

   ![USB](images/usb2.png)